 The KinMS (KINematic Molecular Simulation) package can be used to simulate observations of arbitary molecular/atomic cold gas distributions.

 KinMSpy is designed with Python users in mind.
 Lots of work has gone into making it lightweight and fast.
-You can use it in the same way that you would use NumPy or Astropy etc. You can install KinMS with
+You can install KinMS with

 pip install kinms.
 Alternatively you can download the code, navigate to the directory you unpack it too, and run